ridvikpal/MarkedUp/README.md

 <a href="https://www.flaticon.com/free-icons/candlestick" title="candlestick icons">Candlestick icons created by andinur - Flaticon</a>

 ## Introduction
-A desktop stock viewer that utilizes the excellent TwelveData API as the data source and the `PyQt5` library with the Qt framework for the GUI.
+A desktop stock viewer that utilizes the excellent REST TwelveData API as the data source and the `PyQt5` library with the Qt framework for the GUI.
 It provides all relevant information for over 20,000 stocks with a clean, easy to use user interface:

 ![Alt text](dark_mode.png)